mit-pdos/xv6-public/README.md

 ---
 ## Threads
 #### Required
-Adding Kernel level support for user threads ,that means multiple tasks sharing the same memory can now be ran simultaneously .
+Adding Kernel level support for user threads ,that means multiple tasks sharing the same memory  .
 ### we will implement two system calls and library for threads:
 -system calls:-</br>
 1 - `clone` ->implement multiple threads-like processes of control in a program that run concurrently in a shared memory space.</br>